dao-xyz/peerbit-examples/packages/browser-chat/README.md

 ## [Application is live here](https://dao-xyz.github.io/peerbit-examples/)

+App might not work well or at all on mobile (not tested)

 Snapshots are currently not implemented.
 So if you are alone in the app and refresh the page you will loose everything!

 ## About